 Issuance of invoices shall be at MessagePro’s sole discretion.
 Any applicable setup and/or installation charge(s) will be invoiced in advance.
 Recurring charges, including but not limited to subscription and maintenance fees, will be billed in advance.
 Usage charges and termination charges, if applicable will be billed in arrears.
 In regard to MessagePro service, usage may be billed on a metered, block or flat rate/unlimited basis.
 Customer may also be billed for overages where they exceed specified usage limits.
 Service involving toll free numbers may also incur separate charges.

+Where offered on an unlimited or flat-rate basis, MessagePro services are subject to fair use limitations.
+Customer acknowledges and accepts the following limitations on usage in association with unlimited and flat-rate pricing:

+Usage is limited to normal day-to-day purposes directly related to the business;

+Services may not be used for call centers, excessive call forwarding, autodialing, fax blasting, telemarketing, robocalling, junk texting, spamming and/or continuous use calling or messaging.

+Services may not be used for data transmissions, transmissions of broadcasts or transmission of recorded material;

+Customer will not employ methods, devices or procedures to excessively utilize services; and,

+MessagePro shall have sole authority to review and determine abuse in regard to the fair use limitations and take action without notice in abuse situations to suspend or terminate services or in the alternative to convert any unlimited or flat-rate plan to a metered usage plan.

 Charges to Customer for MessagePro service will include MessagePro specified fees and applicable taxes.
-If Customer is exempt from any taxes for any reason, you must provide dated valid exemption certificates to our tax department at legal@MessagePro.com.
+If Customer is exempt from any taxes for any reason, you must provide dated valid exemption certificates to our tax department at legal@ustech.com.
 Once our tax department has received and approved your exemption certificate, MessagePro will exempt you from those taxes on a going forward basis.
 Exemption from taxes will not automatically exempt a Customer from certain regulatory fees such as universal service charges.

-Customer will provide current, accurate and complete information relative to their subscription during the signup process.
+MessagePro services may require storage and retrieval of Customer data.
+Customer will provide current, accurate and complete information relative to their subscription both during the signup process and on an interactive basis as required by the MessagePro service.
 Person or employee establishing service with MessagePro represents and warrants that they are duly authorized to bind Customer.
 Customer will update information relative to their account in a timely manner in the event of change(s).
 By submitting content in conjunction with the MessagePro service(s), Customer hereby grants MessagePro a worldwide, non-exclusive, perpetual, royalty- free, fully paid license to use, modify, distribute and display submitted content in conjunction with providing the MessagePro service.
+Customer represents and warrants that they have all rights necessary to grant such license to MessagePro without infringement or violation of any third-party rights.

 Where Customer provides a telephone number during the signup process, the Customer shall represent and warrant that: (i) they have procured all rights and licenses and have all power and authority necessary to use and text enable the specified phone number(s) without the consent of any third party, (ii) they will not use the services on a phone number that has been exchanged, rented, or purchased from a third party without the permission of the phone number owner, and (iii) the phone number is not a mobile subscriber phone number.
 In association with MessagePro service, Customer shall provide internet connectivity and compatible equipment as required to utilize the service.
 No relationship will exist between Customer and MessagePro until MessagePro accepts your order by confirmatory e-mail, call, message, or other appropriate means of communication.